dasmlab/glooscap/infra/macos-foss/README.md

 # Glooscap macOS FOSS Setup

-This directory contains everything needed to run Glooscap on macOS using Docker and k3d (k3s in containers).
+This directory contains everything needed to run Glooscap on macOS using Podman and k3d (k3s in containers).

 ## Overview